What's The Difference Between Stress And Anxiety?

 Takeaway

-Everyone will likely experience stress at some point.
-But when stress becomes chronic, and a person is stressed more often than not, they may be living with an anxiety disorder.
-Chronic anxiety can have serious effects on your physical health, your well-being, and your relationships, so it’s generally best to get a diagnosis and work with a mental health professional as soon as possible.
-One way to do so may be to join an online therapy platform where you can connect with a licensed mental health professional experienced in treating people living with anxiety disorders.
+Everyone will likely experience stress at some point, but when stress becomes chronic and a person is stressed more often than not, they may be living with an anxiety disorder or other mental health condition.
+Chronic anxiety, whether generalized anxiety, social anxiety, or another form, can have serious effects on your physical health, your well-being, and your relationships, so it’s generally best to get a diagnosis and work with a mental health professional as soon as possible.
+One way to do so may be to join an online therapy platform where you can find support from a licensed mental health professional experienced in treating people experiencing excessive anxiety or with anxiety disorders.
+They may also be able to point you toward anxiety support groups that could be helpful.
+Take the first step toward relief from stress and anxiety and contact BetterHelp anytime you’re ready.

 Regulate anxiety in a compassionate environment